tweag/cooked-validators/README.md

 ### [cooked-validators](cooked-validators)

-- Property-based test Plutus contracts with no code duplication.
+- Property-based testing of Plutus contracts with no code duplication.
 - Interacts seamlessly with Plutus `Contract` monad.
 - Supports loading UPLC contracts from bytestrings for testing.